 Distance from Kanab: 7 minutes to the parking lot

-If you’re in the vicinity of Kanab, take the time to do the quick hike up to the Moqui Caverns, also known as the Kanab Sand Caves.
+One of the top hikes in Kanab is the quick hike up to the Moqui Caverns, also known as the Kanab Sand Caves.
 Although they are man-made, built in the 1970’s for mining sand that was used in glass making, they do offer captivating views from the cave windows overlooking the highway.
 Try to visit late in the day when the light on the caves almost makes them glow.

 Belly of the Dragon hike